PhiCtl/Panda-final-project/index.md

 {% include nouns_freq.html %}

-Regarding the nouns, the most three used, for both gender, are <p style="font-style: italic;">people, climate, change</p>.
+Regarding the nouns, the most three used, for both gender, are <i>people, climate, change</i>.
 However, all three of the latter seem to be utilized more by females speakers, which could confirm our hypothesis that females are probably more involved in ecology topic.
-In addition to this, it is interesting to underline how the nouns <p style="font-style: italic;">health, life</p> and <p style="font-style: italic;">science</p> seem only used from female speakers.
-On the other hand, we observe that the nouns <p style="font-style: italic;">level, carbon, business</p> are only used from male speakers.
+In addition to this, it is interesting to underline how the nouns <i>health, life</i> and <i>science</i> seem only used from female speakers.
+On the other hand, we observe that the nouns <i>level, carbon, business</i> are only used from male speakers.

   ![assets/nouns_freq.jpg](assets/verbs_freq.jpg)
  _people_, _climate_, _change_